cepsadigital/devops-upload-python-package/README.md

-# Test and Code Analysis GitHub Action
+# Run Tests and Code Analysis GitHub Action

 The `github-action-devops-test-and-code-analysis` Github Action will run your tests with tox and generate coverage, pylint and bandit reports.